-English 7-8: Literature and Film:
+English 7-8: Literature and Film

-Course credit earned: English (1.0)

-May be taken only once for credit.
+Course credit earned: English (1.0) May be taken only once for credit.

-Pre-requisite: English 5-6 Grade 12

-This is a year long course examining literature and film.
 The first semester entails a study of several short stories and novellas, along with their film adaptations.
 Students will gain an understanding of cinematic techniques and film terminology to assist them in critical viewing of films.
-Students will also evaluate arguments in documentary films before writing their own argumentative essay on a social justice topic of their choosing.
+Students will evaluate arguments in documentary films before writing their own argumentative essay on a social justice topic.
 The second semester will include world literature and film studies.
 Films will be paired with texts based on theme, general subject matter, and genre.
 Both semesters include reading short stories, novels, and informational texts.
 Students will build the writing skills necessary for post-secondary education by writing literary, argumentative, research, and comparative essays.
 In addition, students will complete multiple projects relating to film including storyboards, screenplays, movie reviews, and short films.